 Zucchini grilled cheese is going to be one of your all time favourite grilled cheese sandwich combinations.
-This raw zucchini sandwich is served with balsamic vinegar and it tastes delicious.
+This raw zucchini sandwich is served with balsamic vinegar and is one of the most popular of our Zucchini recipes.

 Calling all Zucchini Grilled Cheese lovers, you need to try this STAT!
 Like today, stop at the shops, grab the ingredients and make it tonight, it is THAT good.